cym13/cym13.github.io/source/duelingnexus_audit.rst

 When clicking that link while logged in Dueling Nexus, our mail is changed and we receive a JSON response that includes the new mail.
-Since that response's Content-Type is not set to JSON but HTML, by including HTML code in our email we are able to reach arbitrary Javascript execution.
+Since that response's Content-Type is not set to JSON but HTML, by including HTML code in our email we are able to reach arbitrary JavaScript execution.

 The same principle can be applied at other points, such as through deck searches.
 That attack is a bit more involved, so here's a narrative
 description:

-* Eve, our attacker, creates an account and creates a deck with the a name containing javascript.
+* Eve, our attacker, creates an account and creates a deck with the a name containing JavaScript.
 For example:

 .. code:: html